 Until we fix the problem around the inequitable exploitation of workers in developing countries, we will continue to unconsciously dine on the suffering people in developing nations to fuel our economies.
 A great example of this is the fuel that runs our cars, how do you know that this fuel was not harvested from conflict countries where the local people have been robbed of their resources?
 Would you consent to this?
 Are you aware of this?
 As consumers people do not want to be complicit in the death and destruction of other communities, that is why transparency is so important and as our director of communications Kevin Jackson says, there is a tsunami of transparency coming to all brands.

 Brands need to be on the right side of history.Take our current forestry project in Costa Rica.
 We want to ensure the protection of the local environment and help develop the local economy.
-By feeding the development through a regulated financial exchange which improves on the scalability of the Blockchain’s technology, we can ensure that developers are fulfilling their promises to provide sustainable wood while reinvesting into the community.
+By feeding the development through a regulated financial exchange which improves on the scalability of the Blockchain’s technology, we can ensure that developers are fulfilling their promises to provide sustainable wood, with the utilization of heavy machinery like forestry swing machines, while reinvesting into the community.
 The same approach could be applied to almost any product.

 Imagine being able to find out exactly where your coffee was grown, how the farmers were treated, whether they were paid a fair price, and how the coffee has been processed along the way, that would provide a sense of meaning and fulfilment as you drink your morning cuppa.
 You could ensure that every sip was ethical and cruelty-free.
 That’s exactly what a number of key technologies are already doing – and we want to scale this to many other products.

 In the Western world, financial services make up a sizeable chunk of the economy.
 In the UK, the financial sector contributes 6.5% of total GDP